charlesdaniels/camlann/README.md

 * Shape-drawing commands from `altera_up_avalon_video_pixel_buffer_dma.h` are
   not implemented at all.
 Eventually they will be wrapped with `FIXME` stubs, and later actually implemented.
-* The character buffer/overlay is not implemented at all, messages are sent only to standard out.
-In the future, we will use SDL text drawing to emulate the character buffer.
 * The HEX displays and LEDR/LEDG are only supported in that you can read the hexadecimal values sent to their PIOs by running your binary with `-v`.